 To maximize your creatine muscle stores quickly, you should do a creatine loading phase of 20 grams daily for 5–7 days.
 Follow this with a maintenance dose of 2–10 grams daily.
 Some people also find an approach of 3 grams daily for 28 days works well too.

-After you get over the initial loading phase of creatine, it makes sense that you move to a more manageable dose of the supplement.
+After you get over the initial loading phase of creatine, it makes sense to move to a more manageable supplement dose.
 Once your muscles become saturated with creatine, there is no point in continually running a loading phase on your muscle.
 They cannot get any more saturated.

 Once you’ve been running a loading phase for over a week, you should stop and start to move into running maintenance phases.